MVC & MVVM

 Model-View-Controller

-This was a fine attempt at ā€˜separation of concernsā€™ and was guided by the following logic: Donā€™t entangle what you are working with, what you are trying to do with it and how you want the result to look.
+This was our first attempt at ā€˜separation of concernsā€™ and was guided by the following logic:

 More accurately, it contemplated three basic units (or layers):